davidchenlee/MESOscope/README.md

 - Remove some elements in the front panel
 - Flush the buffers
 - Create a ramp generator.
 This is only necessary if I want to increase the memory of the FIFO OUT at the expense of the other buffers
-- Solve the problem about the pretrigger and the non-zero wait time after the pixel clock loop
 - Maybe decrease the clock of the photon-counter from 160 MHz to 80 MHz for a faster/easier compilation
 - For debugging purposes, it would be nice to have an input selector on the photon-counter to choose from the PMT or the PMT simulator
 - Check the delay of the internal FIFOs implemented in memory blocks